Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Experimental setup

 \subsection{Datasets}

 \textsc{Matcha} is trained on two major protein-ligand complex datasets: \textsc{PDBBind}~\citep{liu2017forging} and \textsc{Binding MOAD}~\citep{hu2005binding}.
 During training, we keep only protein chains close to the ligand (less than $4.5$\,\AA).
+For both datasets, we use splits provided by~\citep{corso2024deep}: by design, \textsc{Binding MOAD} complexes belong to pocket clusters of \textsc{PDBBind} train set.
 We use complexes that have proteins with less than 2000 residues and ligands with $6-150$ heavy atoms.
 At training time, we concatenate the \textsc{Binding MOAD} dataset to the \textsc{PDBBind} training set without removing redundant complexes, thereby giving additional weight to higher-quality complexes that passed both datasets' filtering processes.

 For the \textsc{Binding MOAD} dataset, we implement protein-level sampling to address the inherent class imbalance where multiple ligands are bound to the same protein structure.
 During every training epoch, we sample each unique protein exactly once.
 For each selected protein, we randomly choose one ligand from all ligands bound to that receptor.